Menelis/appointment_system-auth-server/README.md

 - The tables for OAuth2 Server Authorization clients are persisted to db using [Flyway](https://www.red-gate.com/products/flyway/)
   - The public client is preloaded on application start for UI.
 - Services that require data from this service must be clients that make requests using [gRPC](https://grpc.io/) protocol.

+### Existing public Docker Image
+- There is an already existing public image you can use without building the new one if you not making code changes:
+  - Image - ```docker.io/menelismthembu12/appointment-auth-server```
+Tag - ```1.0.4```
+The service allows config to be externalized using config-server.
 ```yaml
 infrastructure:
   env: dev